Dear Members,

 Company had no material pecuniary relationship or transactions with the Company, apart

-In accordance with the provisions of Section 152 of the Act and
+In accordance with provisions of Section 152 of the Act and Articles of

-Director, is liable to retire by rotation at ensuing Annual General Meeting and, being
+Non-Independent Director, is liable to retire by rotation at ensuing AGM and, being

 eligible, offers himself for re-appointment as Director.
 The resolution seeking Members

-approval for his reappointment forms part of the Notice of ensuing Annual General Meeting.
+approval for his reappointment forms part of the Notice of ensuing AGM.
+The Board of

-A brief resume and other relevant details of Mr. Satvinder Singh, as
+A brief profile and other relevant details of Mr. Satvinder Singh, as

 stipulated under Regulation 36(3) and other applicable provisions of the SEBI LODR